-Drama and music students at Northland Pines High School will perform the classic musical ANNIE on Friday, February 12th at 7:00 pm, Saturday, February 13th at 7:00 pm, and Sunday, February 14th at 2:00 pm in the NPHS Auditorium.
-Adult tickets are $5.00, and senior citizen tickets are $2.00.
-Northland Pines students and staff are free of charge.
-Performances will be held in the NPHS Auditorium.
+Drama and music students at Northland Pines High School performed the classic musical ANNIE on Friday, February 12th at 7:00 pm, Saturday, February 13th at 7:00 pm, and Sunday, February 14th at 2:00 pm in the NPHS Auditorium.

 Based on the 1920’s political comic strip “Little Orphan Annie”, ANNIE the musical first came to Broadway in 1977, written by Charles Strouse, Martin Charnin, and Thomas Meehan.
 Since the ‘70s, ANNIE has had two additional Broadway revivals, three major movie adaptations, and countless national tours, making it a timeless audience favorite.
 Annie, a spunky and optimistic orphan, sings and dances her way into the hearts of billionaire Oliver Warbucks, his secretary Grace, and their entire staff.
 However, she must outwit Miss Hannigan, who runs the orphanage, and her conniving brother Rooster.
 ANNIE describes life during the Great Depression and New Deal eras, making it an important teaching piece in musical theater and history.

-Nearly 80 students are involved in the cast, crew, and pit orchestra for the musical this year.
-Students playing major roles are: Junior Laine Vanden Boom as Annie, Junior Jonathan Tomasoski as Oliver War-bucks, Senior Samantha Hytry as Grace Farrell, Junior Audrey Lindemann as Miss Hannigan, Freshman Malcolm McCanles as Rooster, Senior Victoria Sleeman as Lily, and Senior Luke Simons as President Roosevelt.
-The orphans will be portrayed by Seniors Madison Ludwig, Hannah Hoffmann, Robyn Yakel, and Sophia Svetnicka, Sophomore Hadley Burns, and Freshman Langdon Langhoff.
+Nearly 80 students were involved in the cast, crew, and pit orchestra for the musical this year.
+Students that played major roles were: Junior Laine Vanden Boom as Annie, Junior Jonathan Tomasoski as Oliver War-bucks, Senior Samantha Hytry as Grace Farrell, Junior Audrey Lindemann as Miss Hannigan, Freshman Malcolm McCanles as Rooster, Senior Victoria Sleeman as Lily, and Senior Luke Simons as President Roosevelt.
+The orphans were portrayed by Seniors Madison Ludwig, Hannah Hoffmann, Robyn Yakel, and Sophia Svetnicka, Sophomore Hadley Burns, and Freshman Langdon Langhoff.
 The musical will include a special performance by Boomer the Golden Retriever as Sandy.
-An ensemble of student performers are involved as chorus members and dancers.
-Senior Anna Robins is the Student Director for the per-formance.
-Pit Orchestra student musicians include Eddie Stevens, Abel Lifschutz, Alex Falcetta, Luke Si-mons, Alex Fluegel, Dane Gleason, Aaron Mutka, Claire Reese, and Matt McGill.
-Many students are involved as tech crew, stage crew, set painting, and hair/make-up.
+An ensemble of student performers were involved as chorus members and dancers.
+Senior Anna Robins was the Student Director for the per-formance.
+Pit Orchestra student musicians included Eddie Stevens, Abel Lifschutz, Alex Falcetta, Luke Si-mons, Alex Fluegel, Dane Gleason, Aaron Mutka, Claire Reese, and Matt McGill.
+Many students were involved as tech crew, stage crew, set painting, and hair/make-up.